gal/UCC-CS02/CS2513 - Intermediate Programming/Notes.md

   - Developers implement **Encapsulation** based on trust
 - **Python** provides more **Object Oriented** features than **Java** in some ways
   - Allows the use of **Multiple Inheritance** and other features

+---

+# CS2513 Week 2

+## Encapsulation

+- First and most basic principle of OOP
+- Describes real world entities (**Classes**) in terms of behaviours (**Methods** - actions) and states (**Attributes** - details)
+- Change state through the use of **behaviours**
+  - Makes code more **robust** by controlling how and when an attribute is changed
+  - Means we can **parallelise** work easily
+  - Allows the code to be loosely bound

+## What is a Class

+- A class is a special **Datatype** which defines how to **build** a certain kind of **object**
+- The class also stores some **data items** that are shared by all the **instances** of this class
+- Instances are objects that are created which follow the **definition** given inside of the class
+- Python **doesn't** use separate class interface definitions as in some languages
+  - You just define the class then use it

+## What is an Object

+- Objects are the basic run-time entities in an object-oriented system
+- They may represent a person, a place, a bank account, a table of data or any item that the program must handle
+- When a program is executed the objects interact by sending messages to one another
+- Objects have two components
+  - Data (i.e Attributes)
+  - Behaviours (i.e Methods)